KDE/documentation-develop-kde-org/HIG/source/components/editing/list.rst

 Appearance
 ~~~~~~~~~~

--  Alternate row color (use theme settings).
-Use different keys (e.g.
-   page up/down) when more lists should be accessible.
 -  Show at least four list view items at any time without the need for
    scrolling.
 -  Make windows and the list within a dialog or utility window